Fresh fruit and vegetables

 Import health standards are changing

-- consider the readability of the new IHS format and the guidance document
+- consider the readability of the new IHS format and the accompanying Guidance Document: Import of Fresh Fruits and Vegetables for Human Consumption, and

 - submit feedback.

-At the end of the engagement period, MPI will review all submissions received.
-If no major amendments to the new IHS format are required as a result of feedback, MPI will formally issue the 121 commodity IHSs as “final” in July.
-At the same time, MPI will revoke Import Health Standard 152.02: Importation and Clearance of Fresh Fruit and Vegetables for Human Consumption and 99 individual ‘country:commodity’ Import Health Standards.
+At the end of the engagement period, we'll review all submissions received.
+We intend to issue the 121 commodity IHSs in late September 2019.
+We'll also revoke IHS 152.02: Importation and Clearance of Fresh Fruit and Vegetables for Human Consumption and 99 individual country:commodity IHSs.

 'Food' includes ingredients and anything to be mixed or added to food.
 No food can be sold if it is unsafe, unfit for human consumption, or contaminated.
 Food importers have legal obligations under the: